rain-1/rain-1.github.io/shell-2.md

 Maybe there's a more aesthetic way to do this, open to suggestions.

 This change can't be done just by writing a new shell though.
-Every UNIX tool that we have (ls, cat, grep, jq, ...) would need to conform to this protocol.
+Every UNIX tool that we have (`ls`, `cat`, `grep`, `jq`, ...) would need to conform to this protocol.
 It would probably steamroll over 'dd' (which has an ideosyncratic argument style).

 # Advantages and Drawbacks